Violence between intimate partners

 In 1995 law changes extended domestic-violence offences to include abuse by same-sex partners, flatmates, carers and other family members.

-But legislation did not always protect people from domestic violence – between 1995 and 2007 over 200 women and children died in domestic-violence incidents.
+Legislation did not always protect people from domestic violence – between 1995 and 2007, when the 1995 law changes were reviewed, over 200 women and children died in domestic-violence incidents.